rwieruch/blog_robinwieruch_content/react-pass-props-to-component.md

 {{% sponsorship %}}

-{{% pin_it_image "react-pass-props-to-component" "img/posts/react-pass-props-to-component/banner.jpg" "is-src-set" %}}
+{{% pin_it_image "react pass props to component" "img/posts/react-pass-props-to-component/banner.jpg" "is-src-set" %}}

 Everyone who is new to React is confused by these so called props, because they are never mentioned in any other web framework, and rarely explained on their own.
 They are one of the early things you will learn in React after initially grasping React's JSX syntax.
 Basically props are used to pass data from component to component.
 In this guide, I want to explain React props in greater detail.
 First, it explains the *"What are props in React?" question*, followed by different props examples to see how they can be used in React.